bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

 An [event](https://dom.spec.whatwg.org/#concept-event) signifies an occurrence, not an action.
 Phrased differently, it represents a notification from an algorithm and can be used to influence the future course of that algorithm (e.g., through invoking `[preventDefault()](https://dom.spec.whatwg.org/#dom-event-preventdefault)`).
 [Events](https://dom.spec.whatwg.org/#concept-event) must not be used as actions or initiators that cause some algorithm to start running.
 That is not what they are for.

-This is called out here specifically because previous iterations of the DOM had a concept of “default actions” associated with [events](https://dom.spec.whatwg.org/#concept-event) that gave folks all the wrong ideas.
+This is called out here specifically because previous iterations of the DOM had a concept of "default actions” associated with [events](https://dom.spec.whatwg.org/#concept-event) that gave folks all the wrong ideas.
 [Events](https://dom.spec.whatwg.org/#concept-event) do not represent or cause actions, they can only be used to influence an ongoing one.

 3. Aborting ongoing activities[](https://dom.spec.whatwg.org/#aborting-ongoing-activities)
 ------------------------------------------------------------------------------------------